Oahu Dream Weddings Tips & Advice

 Tanning and Sunburn:

 - Please avoid sunburn!
 There's no way to fix sunburn in photos, not to mention, it's pretty uncomfortable.
 LOL.
-Watch the tops of your feet too when out and wearing slippers.
-Yes, we've seen it. :)
+Watch out burning the tops of your feet and hands.
+Yes, we've seen it.
+LOL.

 - Avoid spray-on or rubbed-in tanning products.
 They can photograph in different colors (orange or yellow is common) and cannot be balanced with the naturally colored complexions of others, your clothes, and the scenery.
 They can also get washed off rather quickly, especially on the hands, arms, and face, and you'll have different colored body parts :)